Miami Heat: Boston Celtics

 In the off-season, the Celtics' Big 3 was broken up following Ray Allen's joining of the Heat.
 When asked about their immediate reactions to their teammate leaving for their rival, Kevin Garnett claimed that he deleted Allen's phone number, while Paul Pierce admitted that it "hurt", though he still considers Allen "a brother to me" for their 2008 championship run.
-Although the two teams would not meet in the playoffs, the animosity continued in their four regular-season games.
+Although the two teams would not meet in the playoffs, the animosity continued in their four regular season games.
 The season opener – a Heat victory – included Rondo clotheslining Wade's neck, Garnett snubbing a handshake from Allen pre-game, and Garnett throwing an elbow at Mario Chalmers.
 During Miami's 2013 streak, Paul Pierce went on record to say that he wished for Miami to lose all of its remaining games by that point.
 When James voiced his displeasure over the Chicago Bulls' physicality against him, Boston's general manager Danny Ainge called it "embarrassing" for LeBron to complain about it.
 Pat Riley, the Heat team president, retorted that "Danny should shut the fuck up."
 The teams met during the streak, where it was five years to the day that the Celtics' stopped the Houston Rockets' own 20+-game winning streak.
 It ended in a Heat victory, one that featured James dunking on Jason Terry; he received a technical foul for staring down at Terry post-dunk.
 When asked about it after the game by reporters, James stated that he was "glad it happened to him."

+From 2020 to 2023, the Heat and the Celtics faced each other in the Eastern Conference finals for three out of four of the years.
+The Heat won the first and third meetings, with the Celtics winning the second.
+The Heat and the Celtics would lose all the finals that played in from those years.
+In 2024, the Heat and Celtics faced off in the first round, but the Heat were playing without Jimmy Butler, and the Celtics won the championship that year.